Namikocat/blank-app/README.md

-# 🎈 Blank app template
+# How to use this deployment

 A simple Streamlit app template for you to modify!